Have you ever asked yourself `What is a life coach'? Let’s explore what life coaching is and whether it's right for you.

 Depending on your progress, a coach may adjust or tweak your plan for efficiency in achieving your goals.
 But the most important thing is that you are willing to be open and honest with yourself and your coach.
-Sometimes the hardest part is making the decision to open up and highlight what’s not working for you.
+Sometimes the hardest part is deciding to open up and highlight what’s not working for you.
 And that’s ok.
-We’re only human after all.
+We’re only human, after all.

 Once a client is open and willing to make a change in their lives, a life coach can help them achieve so much more.
 So let’s talk about what a life coach will and won’t cover with you throughout your sessions.

 Find out how our users have found their life coaching sessions